Currency:

 304

-One thing is for sure - the internet is forever entrenched on our phones and will stay there for a long time.
+One thing is for sure - the Internet is forever entrenched on our phones and will remain there for a long time.

-Google has noticed that in the US and Japan, there are already more searches from phones than from computers.
+Google has noticed that in the US and Japan there are already more search queries from phones than from computers.

 • take photos